 How am I best suited to alleviate that pain point?

-Which aspects of my personality make me best suited to deliver what my client is looking for?
+Which aspects of my personality and life experiences make me best suited to deliver what my client is looking for?

 Scrap the laundry-list of irrelevant experience and fancy degrees—and only include what matters in the eyes of your client.
 If you’re including your degree solely because you think it’s important your audience know you went to college (and not because the degree has anything to do with your current position or serves as a pivotal part of your journey), you probably don’t need to include it.

 It’s a cliché for a reason, people.
-When you’re thinking through what experience to include on your about page, recall instances throughout your life that show your dedication, grit, expertise, insight, etc. Anecdotes that show just how amazing you are at your job are always more impactful than even the most compelling sentence that simply tells someone how amazing you are at your job.
+When you’re thinking through what experience to include on your about page, recall instances throughout your life that show your dedication, grit, expertise, insight, etc. Anecdotes that show just how amazing you are at your job are always more impactful than even the most compelling sentence that simply tells the reader how amazing you are at your job.
 A few samples?

 Rather than telling people I love persuasive writing, I include an anecdote on my about page about how I used to write notes in elementary school to convince my peers I should get a line pass for four-square (true story) and how I’d write notes to convince my mom I should get out of trouble (also true).

-When writing the about page for Dee Berkley Jewelry, she told me a story about how she used to take the spiral bindings out of notebooks, cut them, color them with crayons, and fashion them into rings she sold.
+When writing the about page for Dee Berkley Jewelry, she told me a story about how she used to take the spiral bindings out of notebooks, cut them, color them with crayons, and fashion them into rings she sold to her classmates.
 That—not her degree, not her previous experience in the industry—became the first sentence of her bio.

-When writing the about page for Revel San Juan, the founder told me a story about herding cats during a ceremony—she literally had to hunch down and discreetly herd and shoo away stray cats that were approaching the altar without any guests seeing.
+When writing the about page for Revel San Juan, the founder shared a story about herding cats during a wedding ceremony—she literally had to hunch down and discreetly shoo away stray cats that were approaching the altar without any guests seeing.
 I included that point on her about page as a “fun fact”.
 In one single sentence, that anecdote says everything a potential client needs to know about their destination wedding planner: This woman will do anything for you.
 She will literally herd cats to make sure your celebration is seamless.

 Listen—I love a good fun fact as much as the next creative copywriter, but they’re a bit out of hand these days.
-I can’t tell you how many times I land on an about page that have 10+ fun facts listed, none of which have a single thing to do with how the founder at-hand serves her clients.
+I can’t tell you how many times I land on an about page that has 15+ fun facts listed, none of which have a single thing to do with how the founder at-hand serves her clients.

-Something else to keep in mind as you’re writing your about page and thinking through ways you can level-up the basic fun fact is this: Ask yourself if there’s a way you can tie at least one of your personal fun facts back to what it is you do—or why you’re great at your job—even if just subtly.
+Something else to keep in mind as you’re writing your about page and thinking through ways you can level-up the basic fun fact is this: Ask yourself if there’s a way you can tie at least one of your personal fun facts back to what it is you do or why you’re great at your job—even if just subtly.
 What do I mean by that?
 I’ve got you…

 If you’re a wedding photographer, people might not care that you like to hike with your dog…but they do care that hikes with your dog are where you learn about playing with lighting and capturing creatures in motion.

-If you love a good New York Times Crossword or do hot yoga or CrossFit, those are challenges; this gives you a perfect opportunity to talk about how you love a good challenge in both your career and your personal life:
+If you love a good New York Times Crossword, do hot yoga, or enjoy CrossFit, those are all challenges.
+This gives you the perfect opportunity to talk about how you love a good challenge in both your career and your personal life:

-I.e. “Whether I’m hand-building a gravity-defying floral installation for a client’s wedding or having it out with a New York Times Crossword, I’m fueled by a great challenge.”
+I.e. “Whether I’m hand-crafting a gravity-defying floral installation for a client’s wedding or having it out with a New York Times crossword, I never shy away from a great challenge.”

-Your about page doesn’t have to be—and shouldn’t be—the classic 5-paragraph bio you were taught to write in high-school.
+Your about page doesn’t have to—and shouldn’t—be the classic 5-paragraph bio you were taught to write in high-school.
 Use content blocks to break up your copy and make it easier on the eye.

-You can use icon sections or tiling to communicate your company’s top values or beliefs up top, before you dive into your bio later on in the page.
+You can use icon sections or tiling to communicate your company’s core values or beliefs up top, before you dive into your bio later on in the page.
 You can break your bio up into short sections, each with a clever headline.
 You can write a short blurb about you as the founder and a short blurb about the business itself (your mission, approach, beliefs, or values).
 You can even write 3 super short sentences with powerful headings and call it a day.
-The possibilities are endless, friends.
+The possibilities are endless.
 Just make sure the content on your about page is anything but one long, visually daunting paragraph.
 You want the overall page to have diversity, visual interest, and a digestible structure that keeps your ideal client engaged and wanting to read on.